jgjonsson/jgj-variational-monte-carlo/Project-1/Problem-1h/README.md

         cout << dist(*p) << '\n';
     }
 ```
+and recompile.
+Alternatively to editing this yourself, you can also checkout the git branch project1h where this code change is already made.
-and recompile (not elegant, but we do not aim for it).
+(Not elegant, but we do not aim for it.
+Ideally we could have parameterized this behavior somehow.)

 Then build and run `sample_distance.cpp` with various hard core radii (for example 0.0043 and 0.0000043), and save the output to files.

 ## Plotting

 One has to have ROOT installed to continue.
+As installation is very operative system dependent we don't have a step-by-step instruction for that here, but refer to https://root.cern/install/ for how to obtain it.

 Build and run `density_superimpose.cpp` with `root-config --cflags --glibs` as compiler flag.